SensehacK/dev-cheatsheet/ios/segues.md

         } }
 ```

-> destVC.titleLabel.text = "Kautilya 3" This outrights crashes as titleLable still hasn't been invoked in Child VC
+> destVC.titleLabel.text  = "Kautilya 3"
+This outright crashes as titleLabel still hasn't been invoked in Child VC
->
+> destVC.titleLabel?.text = "Kautilya 2"
-> destVC.titleLabel?.text = "Kautilya 2" This doesn't crash as it looks for an optional value and it doesn't find it so text assignment is not done
+This doesn't crash as it looks for an optional value and it doesn't find it so text assignment is not done

 Child View Controller